MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 12. Have clear short and long term goals.
 Deconstruct them and examine them regularly.

-13. Make sure your goals give you goosebumps and make sure it helps humanity-do no harm.
+13. Make sure your goals give you goosebumps and make sure it helps humanity-__do no harm__.

 14. Be led by dreams, not fears.
 Always push through fear, this is how we grow.